In a conversation, the first-person refers to the speaker(s), while the second-person refers to the listener(s).

 When making a conversation, you have to know how to address yourself (I) and the other person (You) using the appropriate pronouns.
-Which pronouns to use, oftentimes, depend on your and the person's age (generation) and gender.
+Which pronouns to use, oftentimes, depending on your and the person's age (generation) and gender.

-Here are some of the most common pronouns used in Vietnamese language: ông, bà, cô, chú, anh, chị, em, con.
+Here are some of the most common pronouns used in the Vietnamese language: ông, bà, cô, chú, anh, chị, em, con.
 These pronouns

 |When talking to someone who is ...||Address the person as|

 |Old enough to be your grandparent||ông||bà|